What to Expect from Your Internship

 - Many firms offer Summer Leadership Programs; these are great for sophomore-level students.

-- Corporate/Large Intern Programs: recruitment for summer internships is typically September through October.
+- Corporate/Large Intern Programs: Recruitment for summer internships is typically September through October.

 - Connecting with campus recruiters is the best way to secure these opportunities.